ChemeketaCS/csweb/content/assignments/cs290/current/07/_index.md

 You will have to install mongoose using npm - when you do so, make sure it gets saved to your package.json.

-I should be able to test your work by doing `npm install` and `npm start` in your `database` folder and then browsing to `localhost:3000`.
+I should be able to test your work by doing `npm install` and `npm run start` in your `database` folder and then browsing to `localhost:3000`.

 For parts of this assignment, you will need to describe what you did in a PDF you will